Quick Guide to Investing in the Stock Market

 Stocks Vs. Funds: Know the Difference

-If you’re still with us, you should note that stock investing isn’t too complicated.
-Typically, you need to decide between investing in funds or stocks, which is why you need to understand the key differences.
+If you’re still with us, stock investing isn’t too complicated.
+Typically, deciding between investing in funds or stocks would be best, so you must understand the key differences.

-Individual stocks are designed for investors focusing on a particular company or who wish to explore the landscape by investing in a handful of stocks.
-You will need to build a diverse portfolio, but it will take time to get there because of the investment amounts and research you’ll need to put in.
+Individual stocks are designed for investors focusing on a particular company or exploring the landscape by investing in a handful of stocks.
+You will need to build a diverse portfolio, but it will take time because of the investment amounts and research you’ll need to put in.
 To help you choose your first investments, you can easily compare stocks by following the link.

-Companies go through high and low periods, meaning your stock’s value will fluctuate and may be worth less than your initial investment at times.
+Companies go through high and low periods, meaning your stock’s value will fluctuate and may sometimes be worth less than your initial investment.
 The key to profiting in the long term is sticking through the tough times and remembering why you initially invested in that particular stock.

-The key benefit investing in funds is that there’s less risk involved because your portfolio is relatively diversified out of the gate.
-If you’re investing for retirement purposes, this is the most stable choice.
-However, you should keep in mind that mutual fund investments won’t increase in value in the same way individual stocks will.
+The critical benefit of investing in funds is that there’s less risk involved because your portfolio is relatively diversified out of the gate.
+If you’re investing for retirement, this is the most stable choice.
+However, you should remember that mutual fund investments won’t increase in value like individual stocks will.

 Think Long Term

 On average, stock markets return around 10% annually, making it one of the most stable long-term wealth growth methods.
-However, you should keep in mind that some years will sit lower than 10% and others higher.
-The best way to function when trading stocks is to ignore daily and yearly fluctuations and think in terms of decades.
-It’s easier said than done, but it’s often best to simply not look at your portfolio once you’ve made wise investment choices.
+However, it would help if you remembered that some years would sit lower than 10% and others higher.
+The best way to function when trading stocks is to ignore daily and yearly fluctuations and think about decades.
+It’s easier said than done, but it’s often best not to look at your portfolio once you’ve made wise investment choices.

 Setting a Budget